 Broken Hill has one of the highest levels of solar radiation in NSW, making it an ideal location for a solar power plant.
 The city has a large population with several mines located nearby, meaning there is significant need for electrical power in the region.
 An existing substation is located near the project site, allowing for relatively efficient connection into the electrical grid.

-The project site is located approximately five kilometres southwest of the Broken Hill township, adjacent to Willyama Common.
-The solar plant will occupy approximately 140 hectares of land bounded by the Barrier Highway to the north and the Peterborough-Broken Hill rail line to the south.
-The project site is Crown Land administered by the NSW Department of Primary Industries, Catchment and Lands Division.
+The site is located approximately five kilometres southwest of the Broken Hill township, adjacent to Willyama Common.
+The solar plant occupies approximately 140 hectares of land bounded by the Barrier Highway to the north and the Peterborough-Broken Hill rail line to the south.
+The site is Crown Land administered by the NSW Department of Primary Industries, Catchment and Lands Division.

-AGL will develop, own, and manage the project.
-First Solar will provide AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
+AGL were responsible for the development and management of the project.
+First Solar provided AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
 The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.

-Construction of the Broken Hill Solar Plant started in mid July 2014 and is expected to be completed by the end of November 2015.
+Construction of the Broken Hill Solar Plant started in mid July 2014 and was completed at the end of 2015.

 First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
 This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.